Freezy705/HeadsUpApp/README.md

 # HeadsUpApp
-Android To-Do list app intended to emulate a game quest list.
+HeadsUp is a ToDo list app designed to emulate features of a Heads Up Display (HUD) elements.